hapax/hapax.github.io/assets/simple-physics.md

 \text{moon people} \sim \sqrt{1 \cdot 100} \approx 10.
 $$

-The answer is actually $12$, so our guess is more or less right!
+The answer is actually $12$, so our guess is more or less on the mooney!

 #### Subestimates